 #4 We Continue To Earn Interest On Our CPF LIFE Premium

-Unlike most other insurance policies, our CPF Life premium continues to earn us interest on top of providing us with our monthly CPF Life payouts.
+Unlike most other insurance policies, our CPF Life premium continues to earn interest in addition to providing monthly CPF Life payouts.

 This means if we grow our RA savings (and eventual CPF Life premium) by either topping up or deferring our payout, we not only stand to gain from the higher monthly payouts but also earn additional interest.